l1n0b1/TurboGP/README.md

 ### Prerequisites

-TurboGP should run on any version of Python >= 3.6.
+TurboGP should run on any version of Python >= 3.8.
-Required libraries (most of these ship by default in recent conda distributions):
+Required libraries:

 - numpy
 - TQDM (to display progressbar)